bachmeil/tiddlyd/README.md

 ./tiddly
 ```

-Navigate your browser to localhost:8085/empty and start using TiddlyWiki.
+Navigate your browser to localhost:8085 and start using TiddlyWiki.
 The updated `empty.html` file will be saved on every edit of the tiddler.
 (You can confirm that it's working by reloading the file after the first change just to be safe.)

 # Different filename or URL

-The name of the TiddlyWiki file is hardcoded in lines 9 and 11 of tiddly.d.
-If you want to use a different filename, change the name there and recompile.

-If you want to use a different URL, change line 5 and recompile.
-I plan to update to handle any filename automatically.
-I haven't gotten around to it yet since I always use empty.html.
+The default filename is empty.html.
+You can call your wiki's filename anything you want as long as it has an html extension.
+You then call it with the URL localhost:8085/[filename], where [filename] is the name of the file with or without the html extension.
+For instance, if your wiki file is named mywiki.html, you can go to the URL localhost:8085/mywiki or localhost:8085/mywiki.html.

 # Questions